bruce-willis/buber/README.md

 In src folder there is a source code of crowd counting NN (forked from https://github.com/svishwa/crowdcount-cascaded-mtl).

 In VRP folder there is a code of optimizing the vehicle path using Google OP-Tools

+In iOS folder you can find iOS app source code